Amy Madigan: 1980–1989: Film debut and other roles

 In the 1980s, Madigan transitioned from a singing career to acting, and studied at the Lee Strasberg Theatre and Film Institute.
 Her first television role was Adele on an episode of Hart to Hart in 1981; she then had role in the television film Crazy Times.
 The following year, she made her film debut as Terry Jean Moore in Love Child, for which she was nominated for a Golden Globe Award for New Star of the Year – Actress.
 In 1983, she starred as Alison Ransom in the television film The Day After.

 In 1984, she portrayed McCoy in the film Streets of Fire, and had a supporting role as Viola Kelsey in Places in the Heart.
 In 1985, she starred in the television film The Laundromat, written by Marsha Norman, opposite Carol Burnett.
 She won a CableACE Award for her performance as Deedee Johnson.
 She then co-starred as Glory Scheer, with her husband Ed Harris, in Alamo Bay, directed by Louis Malle.
-Also in 1985, she portrayed Sunny Mackenzie-Sobel in Twice in a Lifetime, for which she was nominated for the Golden Globe Award for Best Supporting Actress – Motion Picture and the Academy Award for Best Supporting Actress.
+Also in 1985, she played Sunny Mackenzie-Sobel, a woman in a difficult marriage, in Twice in a Lifetime.
+She received Golden Globe and Academy Award nominations.